10 Best No Show Socks Tested

 Q: How much should I expect to pay for a high quality running sock?

 A: The socks on our list run the gamut from less than $3 a pair all the way up to $15 a pair.
 We don’t think there is any reason to spend more than that, and if you are spending less than that, your product might lack the basic elements that ensure comfort and durability.

 Q: Do I need different socks for different activities?

-A: Generally speaking, no. A high quality athletic sock should be versatile enough to take you through any athletic activity whether its running, cylcing, hiking, or playing tennis.
+A: Generally speaking, no. A high-quality athletic sock should be versatile enough to take you through any athletic activity whether it is running, cycling, hiking, or playing tennis.
 However, there are certain brands and certain models that are specifically designed for the unique needs of certain activities.
-We don’t believe it is necessary to purchase socks for different activites as long as you have a high quality athletic sock, but it doesn’t hurt to check out those options.
+We don’t believe it is necessary to purchase socks for different activities as long as you have a high-quality athletic sock, but it doesn’t hurt to check out those options.

 Q: Do I need to purchase a sock that is made by a company that specialized in athletic socks?

 A: We have brands on our list that specialize in athletic socks.
 They spend all of their time and energy designing only socks for athletic, but we also have brands on our list that produce a plethora of high-quality athletic gear and products.
 We don’t believe you must purchase from a sock-only brand, but there are pros to investing in a brand that lives and breathes athletic socks.

 - Why Your Running Socks Are Just As Important As Your Shoes, Webpage, Mar 06, 2016 ,